 Other chemicals under investigation include the neurotransmitters norepinephrine and dopamine, and the hormone melatonin.
 The female sex hormones estrogen and progesterone may also be involved, since women are more vulnerable to SAD than men—especially in the years between puberty and

 In this treatment, a person is exposed to light that is 5-20 times brighter than regular indoor lighting by sitting close to a light box for 15 minutes to a few hours a day.
-Since looking directly at the light is not recommended, usual activities such as reading, writing, and eating can be carried out.
 The length of time and intensity of the light can vary depending on a person's needs and the equipment used.
 Initial evaluation and ongoing supervision of treatment should be provided by a healthcare professional who has experience with light therapy.

 Although light therapy is safe for most people, it can cause eyestrain,